-Please join us Sunday, November 17, at 2:30 p.m. (following patient visitation) for the monthly Family Education meeting.
+Please join us on Sunday, February 23, at 2:30 p.m. (following patient visitation) for the monthly Family Education meeting.
 The session will be a panel discussion with members of the SMSH clinical staff.

 Light refreshments will be served.